Mph128/trading/docs/leverage_testing.md

 ![SPY leverage analysis from 1994-10-01 to 2023-12-31](/images/Figure_1.png) *Figure 1: SPY leverage analysis from 1994-10-01 to 2023-12-31*

 The problem with this approach is that it requires a ton of processing time and is highly impractical for a lighweight research tool.

+### Possible solutions:

+1. Use numpy arrays to speed up matrix multiplication

+2. look into functional programming languages such as hascal, might be more intuitive to approach this problem, although may not be more efficient

+---